codsen/codsen/packages/easy-replace/README.md

 ---

-*Negative lookahead* - if you want to match something _not followed_ by something else:
+### Negative lookahead - if you want to match something _not followed_ by something else

 * **Example replacement recipe in words** — Replace all instances of `🦄`, but only ones that don't have `c` or `d` on the right.